Topics » In The Kitchen » Life Without Coffee (Or Less of It) – 3 Tips to Lower Caffeine Intake

 reduce caffeine

-I love matcha tea, a high-quality, usually unroasted green tea that comes in powdered form.
-It does contain some caffeine, but it is high in chlorophyll and antioxidants, and it has a delicious, unique flavor.
-While regular green tea is made by steeping the leaves in hot water, matcha tea powder is so fine that it is stirred directly into the water with a whisk.
-Thus, you actually consume the leaves giving you even more of the benefits.
-Be sure to purchase a high-quality, bright green matcha that’s also organically processed.Encha, Do Matcha, Tao of Tea, and Eden are just a few of the high-quality organic brands available.
-Matcha can be expensive though, so regular green tea is still a great option if you’re on a budget.
+I love matcha tea, a Japanese steamed green tea ground into a fine powder.
+It does contain caffeine, but not as much as coffee.
+It is also high in chlorophyll and antioxidants and has a delicious flavor.
+While most tea is made by steeping the leaves in hot water, matcha tea powder is so fine that it is stirred directly into the water with a whisk.
+Therefore, you consume the entire leaves and get even more health benefits.
+Be sure to purchase a high-quality bright green matcha that is organically processed.
+There are numerous brands available.
+High-quality matcha can be expensive, though, and other green teas are still a good option if you are on a budget.

 Finally, consider other caffeine-free teas (tisanes) like peppermint, which is calming but gently stimulating.
 Another variety you might enjoy is rooibos (pronounced ROY-boss) tea—also called red bush tea—which has a delicious sweet flavor with zero calories or sugar.
-It is also a great source of antioxidants and health promoting compounds.
-You might also try ginger tea or other natural fruit-flavored herbal teas.
+It is also a great source of antioxidants and health-promoting compounds.[3]
+You might try ginger tea or other natural fruit-flavored herbal teas.
 All of these can be enjoyed hot or cold, depending on your preference and lifestyle needs.

 Summary and Tips for Success

-Quitting coffee isn’t easy, but doing so might provide health benefits that make it worthwhile.
+Quitting coffee is not easy, but doing so might provide health benefits that make it worthwhile.
 It can lead to better sleep, increased productivity, increased energy levels, improved mood, reduced inflammation, and less dependency on caffeine over time.
 You might even see benefits in your skin, digestive health, blood pressure, and more.
 Of course, everyone is different, and coffee can work well for some if consumed in small amounts.

 If you’ve successfully quit coffee or reduced your consumption, please share tips that have proven successful!